Your Extraordinary Murray River Adventure Awaits

 Many Murray River cruises can also be combined with a broader Australian journey – visiting Adelaide, Melbourne, or the spectacular Great Ocean Road before or after your voyage.

-If navigating the options feels overwhelming, rest assured — every detail will be expertly handled by Extraordinary Adventures and our dedicated cruise advisors.
-Call us today!
+If navigating the options feels overwhelming, rest assured – every detail will be expertly handled by Extraordinary Adventures and our dedicated cruise advisors.
+Let’s design your extraordinary adventure – call us at (352) 432-8131 to start planning your cruise.

 Beyond the Murray River